sandisz-d734m37/tea-sub-service/write_ups/work_log.md

 I'll start by referencing another project that consumed an API.

 At this point, I've made and tested my Tea Facade, Service, and PORO

+<br><br>
+Now, I'm moving on to getting a single tea.

+I assumed the TAPI would use the Tea ID to get a single tea response, so I created a branch called `single_tea_by_id`.
+After reading the documentation, I found that the TAPI actually used the name/title of the tea to get a single response.

+I wrote a test then made the TeaService method `get_tea_by_title(title)` to call the TAPI and return a single tea based on the `title` sent in to the method.<br>
+This worked.

+Now I'm writing a test to make sure the TeaFacade `get_tea_by_title(title)` returns a single Tea PORO using the response from `TeaService.get_tea_by_title(title)`